 If you have an idea for a film or art work that relates to our present and future programme, please make sure to read our current calls to action.
 Kino Klassika commissions film or art works as part of our developing programmes.
 Current calls to action are located on the work with us page of our website.
 If you do need any further information, please contact us at firstname.lastname@example.org

 Kino Klassika Foundation is a UK registered charity to educate audiences about the tradition of classic Russian language cinema.
+Kino Klassika is governed by a board of trustees.
+Alongside founder Justine Waddell, the trustees are Prof Ian Christie, Daniel Jowell QC and Roger Munnings CBE, who are ultimately responsible for the governance of the organisation.
+Kino Klassika is both a registered charity and a company limited by guarantee.
 Our charity number is 1150791.
-Kino Klassika is governed by a board of trustees who are ultimately responsible for the governance of the organisation.
-Kino Klassika is both a registered charity and a company limited by guarantee.

 Roger Munnings is currently chair of the Russo-British Chamber of Commerce.
 He is also a member of the boards of PJSC Lukoil and JSC Sistema.
 Roger was Chairman of KPMG Moscow from 2004 – 2008.

-Justine Waddell is the founder and executive director of Kino Klassika.
-An award-winning actress, Justine played the lead in Vladimir Sorokin and Alexander Zeldovich’s sci-fi version of Anna Karenina, Target, for which she learnt the Russian language from scratch and from which she developed an enduring interest in Russian culture and cinematography.
-She is also a patron of the UK branch of Russian charity Gift of Life.
+Justine Waddell is the founder of Kino Klassika.
+An acclaimed film and stage actress, Justine played the lead in Vladimir Sorokin and Alexander Zeldovich’s sci-fi version of Anna Karenina, Target (2011), for which she learnt the Russian language from scratch.

 Kino Klassika programmes emerge from strategies that help us identify a theme we want to draw attention to, the kind of programme we want to accomplish and how we that programme can achieve maximum impact.

 This involves navigating between the different agendas of advisors, participants and audiences to create programmes that deliver new, relevant research with clear and accessible narratives to stimulate the curiosity of new and returning audiences.